Jambi: Demographics

-Islam is the largest religion in Jambi, being practised by 96.5% of the population.
-Minority religions are Christianity with 3%, Buddhism 0.97%, Confucianism 0.05% and Hinduism 0.25% of the population.
+The Kerinci people live in the western part of the province, specifically in the regencies of Kerinci, Merangin, Bungo and the city of Sungai Penuh.
+Besides Jambi Province, Kerinci communities can also be found in neighbouring West Sumatra.
+As of 2022, Islam is the largest religion in Jambi, being practised by 96.09% of the population.
+Minority religions are Christianity with 3,9%, Buddhism 0.92%, Confucianism 0.02% and Hinduism 0.01% of the population.